On this page, we describe:

 - Deciding not to take any action.
 However, we will keep the information you have given us to inform our work in the future.

+We will normally disclose the contents of reports we receive about barristers to the barrister concerned.
+However, if you have good reasons for wishing to keep the report confidential, we will try to respect any such request.
 You can find out more about how we use your information and what we keep, on the information section of our website.

 We will try to assess the concern you reported to us within about eight weeks.
 If we need further information from you to assess the issue, we will contact you.
 However, if you would like to contact us about a concern you have already reported, you can contact the Assessment Officer dealing with your report.
 If you do not know the name of the Assessment Officer, you can call us on 020 7611 1444 or email us on [email protected]